I coach and run lessons on the Specialist qualification topics as follows:

 These are the Junior, Intermediate and Senior Maths annual challenges organised by the UK Maths Trust and in which tens of thousands of children compete each year.
 Their motive varies from simply relishing a competition to adding to their UCAS personal statement.
 Whatever the reason, these are of great benefit and you can find out more in this article .

 In theory this should not be over-tutored but certainly an introduction to the format, and practicing and going through the results with a coach can help.
-Also, having tutored UKMT candidates and researched all the material, I have created perhaps a unique list of topics from GCSE and A-Level which you do – and don’t – need for these tests.
-My coaching consists of running through all the required topics, then setting and marking questions from past GCSE and UKMT papers, first topic by topic and then whole papers.
+Also, having tutored UKMT candidates and researched all the material, I have created perhaps a unique list of topics from KS3, GCSE and A-Level which you do – and don’t – need for the three age-group test levels.
+My coaching consists of running through all the required topics, then setting and marking questions from past curriculum and UKMT papers, first topic by topic and then whole UKMT papers.